Who we are:

 The Third World Institute performs information, communication and education activities on an international level, concerning development and environment-related activities.
 It is a civil society organization, working for civil society, which encourages citizen involvement in global decision-making processes.

 ITeM’s foundational activity was the publication of the The World Guide (formerly the “Third World Guide”), a reference book conceived as an educational resource.
 The publication of the Guide in CD-ROM format (in cooperation with the University of Uppsala in 1990) was a pioneering exercise in digitalisation of a high volume of information.
 ITeM researched and developed the first Uruguayan Internet service provider (the Chasque Network) to the public outside the university.
 All other projects launched since then have revolved, in one way or another, around information and communications as the basis of education and democracy.

 Products and services:

-All these initiatives are made possible through the contributions of individuals and institutions from around the world, such as the German Federal Ministry for Economic Cooperation and Development (BMZ), the International Labour Organization (ILO), the Friedrich Ebert Stiftung (FES), and the Coalition of the Flemish North-South Movement – 11.11.11. among others.
+These initiatives have been supported by contributions from individuals and institutions from around the world, such as the Ford Foundation, Bread for the World, Open Society Foundation, German Federal Ministry for Economic Cooperation and Development (BMZ), the International Labour Organization (ILO), the Friedrich Ebert Stiftung (FES), and the Coalition of the Flemish North-South Movement – 11.11.11. among others.

 – Celia Eccher